 In recusing oneself from the discussion and action, no reason must be stated.

 If the recusal is for the accreditation of an institution, the Committee member will remove themselves from the table.
 The Committee member may remain in the room for the duration of the discussion and action.
+During a virtual meeting, the committee member will turn off their camera for the duration of the discussion and action.

-If the recusal is for a program approval, the Committee member does not need to remove his or herself from the table.
-He or she may remain seated in his or her regular seat for the duration of the discussion and action.
+If the recusal is for a program approval, the Committee member does not need to remove themself from the table.
+They may remain seated in their regular seat for the duration of the discussion and action.

 ADDRESSING THE COMMITTEE

-If the individual who has recused him or herself from the discussion wishes to address the Committee on the item from which he or she has recused, he or she must do so as a member of the public.
-The individual may not address the Committee on matters related to the institution until he or she has recused him or herself and is called upon as a member of the public by one of the Co-Chairs at the appropriate time.
+If the individual who has recused themself from the discussion wishes to address the Committee on the item from which they have recused, they must do so as a member of the public.
+The individual may not address the Committee on matters related to the institution until they have recused themself and are called upon as a member of the public by one of the Co-Chairs at the appropriate time.
+The co-chair may remind the Committee and the public that comments made by a member who has recused themself are not those of a member of the Committee but of a public speaker addressing the Committee.

 1202 OTHER ETHICAL CONSIDERATIONS